faisalmemon/ios-crash-dump-analysis-book/markdown/QuickStart.md

 - presence of a debugger or profiler
 - the OS version of the target device

 As a first step in getting into the correct mindset to tackle app crashes, its worthwhile working through each of the above operating environment differences and trying to note down if such a difference ever resulted in a crash that we know about or suspect could happen.
 This teaches us that crashes are much more about **environment** than about **source code**.
-Another secondary insight is that the more able we are to produce a list of hypotheses given a specific environment difference, the more easily and quickly we will be able to find the root cause of crashes that seem mysterious to other people, and almost magical that we came up with a suggestion of where the problem could be.
+Another secondary insight is: the more able we are to produce a list of hypotheses, given a specific environment difference, the more easily and quickly we will be able to find the root cause of crashes.
+It may seem mysterious to other people, and almost magical, that we were able to come up with a suggestion of where the problem could be.

-Here are some curious examples of crashes from the Information Technology folklore to whet our appetite and get us thinking:
+Here are some curious examples of crashes from the Information Technology folklore to whet our appetite, and get us thinking:

 ### Locale based Crash